 What do all of these fireplace makeovers have in common?

 They are happy with the outcome (even if they had a few bumps along the way).
-In a lot of our DIY friend’s posts, they state they wish they would have done this sooner.
+Many of our DIY friend’s posts state they wish they would have done this sooner.
 We definitely agree on this, too.
 We know it is hard to take a chance when painting wood or brick!

 Whitewashing Makeover Ideas